joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6940845/2026/01/04/oregon-vs-indiana-stream-how-to-watch-jan-9/

 **Falcons fire head coach Raheem Morris, general manager Terry Fontenot: Source**\
-`The Falcons fired Morris and Fontenot after the team's season-ending Week 18 win.
+`The Falcons fired Morris and Fontenot after the team's season-ending win.
 The franchise now has eight consecutive losing campaigns.`\
 https://nytimes.com/athletic/6871719/2026/01/04/falcons-fire-raheem-morris-coach-terry-fontenot-gm/

-**Giants owners demanded improvement and didn't get it, so Joe Schoen’s fate should be clear**\
+**Giants owners demanded improvement and didn't get it, so Joe Schoen's fate should be clear**\
 `The bar to make progress was incredibly low after a three-win season, but the roster built by Schoen still could barely clear it.`\
 https://nytimes.com/athletic/6936547/2026/01/04/ny-giants-joe-shoen-john-mara-fired/